Featured Post

 Not long ago I happened upon this car while strolling around Palo Alto.
 What looked at a distance like a customized Mercedes SL turned out, upon closer examination, to be...

 …a Fisker Tramonto.
 Never seen one?
 That's probably not just because you haven't been looking.
-Fisker Coachbuild, the outfit formed by former Aston Martin designer Henrik Fisher, only managed to build 15 of these before giving up the idea.
+Fisker Coachbuild, the outfit formed by former Aston Martin designer Henrik Fisker, only managed to build 15 of these before giving up the idea.

 The idea was to revive the time-honored art of custom coachbuilding by using modern computer-assisted design and construction techniques.
 Beginning in 2005, Fisker Coachbuild's Southern California workshop based their first two efforts on the big Mercedes SL chassis and on the BMW M6.
 The Mercedes-based car was called the Tramonto.
 There was a reason, after all, that it looked like a customized SL.
 In essence, it was, but with an emphasis on the custom part.
 The Tramonto retains the SL retractable metal top and glazing, but features new body panels fashioned in carbon fiber and alloy.
 Fisker's trademark divided grille fronts an engine bay that houses a supercharged AMG V-8 on all but one car; the final example received a 700 hp.
 AMG V-12.